Ensuring Top: Notch Quality in PCB Assembly: A Comprehensive Guide

 PCB assembly quality control is a set of processes in PCB manufacturing for inspecting, testing, and rubber-stamping all the assembly stages.

-The goal of quality control during assembly is to ensure you receive all your PCBs on time with no defects.
+Quality control during assembly aims to ensure you receive all your PCBs on time with no defects.

-It also ensures that every batch of PCBs has gone through the same testing and is certified by qualified professionals.
+It also ensures that every batch of PCBs has undergone the same testing and is certified by qualified professionals.

 Modern-day PCB assembly can be traced to the 1980s when surface-mount technology became popular.

-The mass production of multilayer PCBs to support various industries meant that manufacturers had to improve testing protocols to ensure reliability.
+The mass production of multilayer PCBs to support various industries required manufacturers to improve testing protocols to ensure reliability.

 So, around the 1990s, new design testing and quality assurance guidelines emerged.